overblog/dataloader-php/README.md

 $myBatchGetUsers = function ($keys) { /* ... */ };

-$userLoader = new DataLoader(new BatchLoadFn($myBatchGetUsers));
+$userLoader = new DataLoader($myBatchGetUsers);
 ```

-A batch loading instance accepts a callable callback that accepts an Array of keys, and returns a Promise which
+A batch loading callable / callback accepts an Array of keys, and returns a Promise which
 resolves to an Array of values.

 Then load individual values from the loader.
 DataLoaderPHP will coalesce all